Neville Southall: Early years

 Born and raised in Llandudno to Fred and Rose Southall, he was the middle child of three boys.
 Southall played youth football for his school team and the Llandudno Swifts, where he played alongside Joey Jones.
 He was educated at Ysgol John Bright, though left without any qualifications at age 16.
-At age 14 he toured Germany with the Llandudno Swifts and was offered a chance to play for the youth team of Bundesliga outfit Fortuna Düsseldorf, but decided against the move to Germany.
-The Swifts were a poor side that were regularly beaten heavily, though the near constant barrage of shots he faced enabled Southall to improve on his shot-stopping skills.
+At age 14, he toured Germany with the Llandudno Swifts and was offered a chance to play for the youth team of Bundesliga club Fortuna Düsseldorf, but decided against the move to Germany.
+The Swifts were a poor side that were regularly beaten heavily, though the near-constant barrage of shots he faced enabled Southall to improve on his shot-stopping skills.

 As a teenager, Southall had unsuccessful trials at Wrexham, Crewe Alexandra and Bolton Wanderers.
 He aspired to be a postman, and never believed that he would make a living playing football.
 He then worked as a binman, waiter and hod carrier and therefore entered the game relatively late.
 He played for Llandudno Town at age 15, before joining Northern Premier League side Bangor City on £10 a week as a semi-professional the following year.
 Bangor manager Dave Elliott regularly selected veteran goalkeeper Peter Eales ahead of Southall.
 Everton asked Elliot permission to take Southall on trial, but Elliot left the club shortly after and no trial took place.
 With Bangor in financial trouble the paid playing staff began to leave the club, and Southall left Bangor and went on to accept an offer of £3 a week to play for Conwy United.
 He moved on to Cheshire County League club Winsford United at the age of 20.
 The club won the Cheshire Senior Cup in 1980, and Southall was voted the club's Player of the Year.

 Bury

 Southall's performances attracted the attention of Bury and Wigan Athletic, and he was convinced to sign with Bury after he was personally approached by manager Dave Connor.
 Bury paid Winsford £6,000 and would later pay another £25,000 after he was sold on.
 However, he never played for Connor as he was replaced by Jim Iley before the start of the 1980–81 season; despite this managerial change he was still seen as the future replacement to club stalwart John Forrest.
 He received specialist goalkeeping coaching from Wilf McGuinness.
-He made his first team debut against Wigan Athletic on 20 September, in a 2–1 victory.
-The "Shakers" had an indifferent league campaign in the Fourth Division, though they managed to reach the Third Round of the FA Cup and beat Newcastle United in the League Cup.
+He made his first-team debut against Wigan Athletic on 20 September, in a 2–1 victory.
+The "Shakers" had an indifferent league campaign in the Fourth Division, though they managed to reach the third round of the FA Cup and beat Newcastle United in the League Cup.
 Southall kept 15 clean sheets after conceding 50 goals in his 44 domestic appearances, and was named as Bury's Player of the Year and Young Player of the Year.